 Alejandra Cardenas, Director of Global Legal Strategies

-Alejandra received her LLM from Harvard Law School with a concentration in International Public Law and her undergraduate law degree from the Universidad Externado de Colombia.
+Alejandra received her LLM from Harvard Law School with a concentration in International Public Law, and her undergraduate law degree from the Universidad Externado de Colombia.

-Alejandra’s native tongue is Spanish.
+Alejandra’s native language is Spanish.